Skip to main content

 expand_more

 Yes.
-Personalization with at least first name and company lifts response by an average of 18% in Great Reach campaigns.
-A handwritten-style font in a Johnson Box or P.S. line adds warmth without production cost.
-A QR code linked to a personalized landing page (PURL) lets you track response at the individual level.
+Personalizing with at least first name and company measurably lifts response, and ANA identifies personalization as a key performance driver.
+A handwritten-style font in a Johnson Box or P.S. line adds warmth, and a QR code to a personalized landing page (PURL) lets you track response individually.

 06